formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 * Change the Source attribute to `Cloud-only group display names`

 :::note
-Depending on your Azure subscription **Cloud-only group display names** may not be available.
-If this is the case see Setup Group ID mapping
+Depending on your Azure subscription level, **Cloud-only group display names** may not be available.
+If this is the case, see the section "Setup Group ID mapping"
 :::

-Under the SAML Certificates, make note of the **App Federation Metadata Url** as that will be needed in the next step.
+Under the SAML Certificates, make note of the **App Federation Metadata Url**, as that will be needed in the next step.

 ## Amazon Cognito